Sydney Breast Reduction: Vital Information For Patients

 The choice between breast reduction with liposuction and the reduction mammoplasty often comes down to the structure of a patient’s breast.
 If there is plenty of fat, the ideal breast size can be achieved through liposuction.
 However, if there is much breast tissue, another technique may be used.
 With both procedures, most patients experience a natural breast lift.

 An increasingly large amount of female patients now opt for Sydney Breast Reduction.
 Dr Lanzer can answer any questions you may have regarding the breast reduction with liposuction.

 If you’re looking to having this treatment done, get a free consultation with Dr Lanzer.

 The compression garment patients need to wear during their recovery has some additional functions too.
 Compression from the garment will make the breasts conform to their new size and shape, but it will also reduce the occurrence of lumpiness and speed up the healing process in general.
-In some cases, the compression garment can also reduce some of the post-operative pain patients can experience.
+In some cases, the compression garment can also decrease some of the post-operative pain patients can experience.

 Given the importance of the compression garment, it is important to keep wearing it until the surgeon tells you it is safe to stop wearing it.
 Patients will also get some instructions regarding the compression garment, which should be followed to the letter.

 Can I Breastfeed After A Breast Reduction With Liposuction?

 Even though most women can breastfeed after a breast reduction with liposuction, most cosmetics surgeons will recommend not having the procedure until the patient had their last child.
 Even though complications rarely happen, there are things that could go wrong and prevent a woman from breastfeeding their child.

 Can I Still Get My Mammogram Done After A Breast Reduction With Liposuction?